jchu247/MetropolitanConventionCenter/README.md

 # MetropolitanConventionCenter
-This is a project for the Booz Allen Modern Software Development Couse.
+This is a project for the Booz Allen Modern Software Development Course.